 Genealogy

-The Indiana Jewish Historical Society is pleased to partner with the newly founded Northeast Indiana Jewish Genealogy Society.
+The Indiana Jewish Historical Society is pleased to partner with the Northeast Indiana Jewish Genealogy Society.
 Their purpose is to present educational programs relevant to Jewish genealogy, support their members in pursuing their family histories, collaborate with other organizations on areas of Jewish genealogical interests, and protect, preserve, and share Jewish genealogical records from the region.
 Make sure to check out their helpful links to get your research started.

 Explore the Indiana Archives and Records Administration (IARA).
-Their holdings of census records (State and access to Federal) may be just what you need to knock down the brick wall in your genealogical research.
+Their holdings of census records (State and access to Federal) may be what you need to knock down the brick wall in your genealogical research.